data-navigator/dggs/README.md

-# dggs
+# dggs-sandbox
-A python implementation of a discrete global grid system.
+Repo for testing and exploratory development of a DGGS.